-If you have taken International Association of Public Participation (IAP2) training with Delaney + Associates, you’ve likely heard a lot about the “decision statement” – and why it’s important.
+If you have taken International Association of Public Participation (IAP2) training with Engage Delaney, you’ve likely heard a lot about the “decision statement” – and why it’s important.
 It’s also possible that you have wrestled with how to formulate a decision statement in the context of your own work, either during or after the course.

 You’re not alone.
 Follow-up questions about the decision statement are pretty common.
 We’ve had a few lately, so we wanted to share some context – and hopefully clarity – with our online community.
 This is the first in a two-part blog series on decision statements.